im-subhadeep/Online-Shopping-System/README.md

 ---

 ## Unified Modeling Language (UML) Design <a name="-uml-design"></a>
-Here is the professional Markdown content for your **UML Design** section.
-You simply need to paste your generated images where indicated.

----

-## Unified Modeling Language (UML) Design

 To visualize the system architecture and interactions, the following UML diagrams were designed to represent the functional requirements, static structure, and dynamic behavior of the E-commerce platform.